 There are many examples of leaks that exposed real conspiracies.
 For instance, Bill Clinton could not keep his affair with Monica Lewinsky a secret even though he was the most powerful man on earth at the time.
 NSA could not keep their mass surveillance programs hidden from a contractor.
 There are many more cases.

-So why have no information leaked from the evil perpetrators of common conspiracy theories?
-This question becomes even more pertinent when we realize that the scale of these conspiracy theories would likely involve at least hundreds or thousands of people.
+So why has no information leaked from the evil perpetrators featured in common conspiracy theories?
+This question becomes even more pertinent when we realize that the vast scale of these conspiracy theories would likely involve at least hundreds or thousands of people.
 The answer, of course, is that these conspiracy theories are probably entirely mistaken.
 Asking conspiracy theorists explain the absence of leaks from their proposed cabal that involve so many people and contrast it with the Clinton or NSA situation is a productive approach to probe their position.

 #2: The “evidence gap” objection